PrincessRuth90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A command that finds all empty files
+A script that lists all file with gif extentions